-The purpose of the review is to provide the Editor-in-Chief and managing editor with an expert opinion regarding the quality of the manuscript under consideration, and should also supply authors with clear and concise feedback on how to improve their papers so that they will be acceptable for publication in BHTY.
+The purpose of the review is to provide the Editor-in-Chief and managing editor with expert opinion regarding the quality of the manuscript, and supply authors with clear and concise feedback on how to improve papers so that they may be acceptable for publication.

 - What are the main claims of the paper and how important are they?

-- Are the claims properly placed in the context of the previous literature?
+- Are claims properly placed in the context of previous literature?

-- Do the results support the claims?
+- Do results support claims?
 If not, what other evidence is required?

-- If a protocol is provided, for example for a randomized controlled trial, are there any important deviations from it?
-If so, have the authors explained adequately why the deviations occurred?
+- If a protocol is provided for a randomized controlled trial, are there important deviations from it?
+Have authors explained why deviations occurred?

-- Is this paper outstanding in its discipline?
-If yes, what makes it so?
+- Is the paper outstanding in its discipline?
+What makes it so?
 If not, why?

 - Who would find this paper of interest?
 Why?

-- If the paper is considered unsuitable for publication in its present form, does it show potential to encourage an author to resubmit a revised version?
+- If the paper is unsuitable for publication in its present form, is there potential to encourage the author to resubmit a revised version?

-Reviewers are asked to be candid, not offensive, clear and concise.
-Authors should not confuse this with criticism.
+Reviewers are asked to be matter of fact, clear and concise.

 Will authors know who is reviewing their manuscript?